 It is easier to pull a groin muscle when you’re pregnant because of your changing center of balance and “loose” hips.

-However, it can also be your groin muscles & ligaments trying to hold your pelvis together — which it was in my case.
+However, it can also be your groin muscles & pelvic ligaments trying to hold your pelvis together — which it was in my case.
 It feels different than a pull (although still very painful).
 So, it’s something to keep an eye on.
 Usually, a pelvic support belt helps that groin pain a lot (vs if you pulled a muscle, the belt won’t help).
+Some people may even find the pain extends into their upper thighs as well.

 FAQ’s about Groin/Pubic Pain in Pregnancy

 Yes, it totally is.
-As your his relax, those muscles get stretched and can hurt.
+As your hips relax, those muscles get stretched and can hurt.

 It is NORMAL for your pubic symphysis to expand a bit during pregnancy.
-Many women have SOME pain in that area, but if you find that it’s hurting your normal daily activities, I’d talk to your doctor.
+Many women have SOME pain in that area, but if you find that it’s hurting your normal daily activities, I’d talk to your health professionals.

 Besides actually pulling a groin muscle, if your pelvis twists as it separates it can make your inner thigh hurt a LOT.